projectsveltos/sveltos/docs/events/addon_event_deployment.md

      value: fv
 ```

-Sveltos supports custom events written in [Lua](https://www.lua.org/).
-Following EventSource instance again defines an Event as the creation/deletion of a Service with label *sveltos: fv* but using a Lua script.
+In the above YAML definition, an EventSource instance defines an __event__ as a creation/deletion of a Service with the label set to *sveltos: fv*.

+### Example: Create/Delete Service Event in Lua Language

+Sveltos supports custom events written in the [Lua](https://www.lua.org/) language.

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1